MZachmann/QA40xPlot/README.md

 The USB connection is active only while a test is running.

+If you experience issues with the USB connection, which is dependent on things like CPU performance, then there is a setting touse the REST interface provided by the QA40x factory application.

 ### Default Configuration

 **At startup** the program looks in your My Documents folder (usually \Users\yourname\Documents) and if it finds